-The complaint stated that several persons were involved in the altercation, one of which sounded like a child.
+Detail of Event: The complaint stated that several persons were involved in the altercation, one of which sounded like a child.
 Officer Thomas Watts responded to the call.
-Once on scene the sound of screaming was heard.
+Once on the scene, the sound of screaming was heard.
 The officer proceeded to the door, received no answer upon knocking.
 The officer gave verbal notice that law enforcement was at the door and received no response.
 After repeated attempts to gain entry, he tried the door and found it unlocked.
-Announcing entry the officer proceeded into the home.
+Announcing entry, the officer proceeded into the home.
 The front room was empty and was not disturbed in any way.

 The screaming of at least three persons was heard near the back of the home.
-The voices of one male one female and one male child where identified.
+The officer identified the voices of one male, one female, and one male child.
 The officer continued to announce police entrance and moved to the back of the home.
-Two open bedroom doors and one open bathroom door in the hallway were inspected quickly as the officer proceeded to the central door at the end of the hallway, which was closed.
+Two open bedroom doors and one open bathroom door in the hallway were inspected quickly.
+The officer proceeded to the central door at the end of the hall, which was closed.
 The screaming was emanating from the closed room.

-At this point the distinct words being screamed were distinguishable on the officers personal recording device.
-Officer Watts attempted to knock and announce his presence through the door, no response was issued, the screaming continued.
-Officer Watts tried the bedroom door but the door was obstructed from the inside and he could not gain entrance.
+At this point, the distinct words screamed were distinguishable on the officer's personal recording device.
+Officer Watts attempted to knock and announce his presence through the door.
+No response was issued, the screaming continued.
+Officer Watts tried the bedroom door, but the door was obstructed from the inside, and he could not gain entrance.

-The following is transcribed from the recording on officer Watts personal recording device.
+The following is transcribed from the recording on officer Watts's recording device.

 Officer Watts: "Portland Police, please calm down and open the door."